 If you see ice buildup on your windows, there’s likely something else coming in from the outside: cold air.
 You will certainly feel a draft near windows with ice on them.
 This means cold air is penetrating your home, which is also freezing the moisture buildup on your window frames (causing the ice).
 When windows age, they become less energy efficient.
 The seals and insulation, especially around the outer parts of the window, break down over time, which is why moisture and air are getting into your home.
 Ice buildup in the winter is one of the surest signs that It’s time to replace these windows.
 They are no longer doing a good job of insulating your home, they are raising your energy bills, and they are likely to cause water damage to your home if they are left untreated.

-Window replacement not only gives you a brand-new window, it also involves stripping out and replacing the window components surrounding them.
+Window replacement not only gives you a brand-new window, but it also involves stripping out and replacing the window components surrounding it.
 Replacing windows creates a strong seal that will help keep ice, moisture, and cold air out of your home.